By staff reporters Jiang Shengyang and Yan Ke

 It was a good idea to go north and "borrow brains"!
 Several groups of leading experts including those from the Institute of Vertebrate Paleontology and Paleoanthropology of the Chinese Academy of Sciences, were invited to Wanshouyan to identify the site and have repeated discussions.

-To be sure, Chen Ziwen selected a group of stone artifacts and brought them to Beijing.
+To increase the possibility for the relics to be protected, Chen Ziwen selected a group of stone artifacts and brought them to Beijing.
 There she paid a visit to Mr. Jia Lanpo, a master archaeologist in China.
 Mr. Jia, in his nineties, identified each and every piece and wrote down his personal opinion: “This site is so important that it must be protected!”

 Encouraged by the experts, the archaeologists returned to the Lingfeng Cave and unearthed over 70 more ancient stone artifacts - all of them were about 185,000 years old according to the uranium method.